Hunting the Nightmare BacteriaView film

 NARRATOR: That is the essence of antibiotic resistance.

-ARJUN SRINIVASAN, M.D., Associate Director, CDC: The more you expose a bacteria to an antibiotic, the greater the likelihood that resistance to that antibiotic is going to develop.
+Dr. ARJUN SRINIVASAN: The more you expose a bacteria to an antibiotic, the greater the likelihood that resistance to that antibiotic is going to develop.
 So the more antibiotics we put into people, we put into the environment, the more opportunities we create for these bacteria to become resistant.

 NARRATOR: But people forgot about the danger of resistance because the drugs were so effective.